 - Ratification and construction claims

-Our team includes solicitors accredited by The Association of Contentious Trust & Probate Specialists, The Society of Trust & Estate Practitioners and The Property Litigation Association.
+Our wills and probate team includes solicitors accredited by The Association of Contentious Trust & Probate Specialists, The Society of Trust & Estate Practitioners and The Property Litigation Association.

 Where appropriate we will consider working on a no win no fee basis and can obtain after the event insurance to protect you against adverse costs.

-For further advice on any aspect of contentious probate please contact us today.
+For further advice on any aspect of contentious probate or inheritance disputes please contact us today.